Az0xV/Platformer/README.md

 ## Mechanics
 There are several game mechanics, it's not needed to know, but you can have some questions that this should answer:

  - Chest heals you, but if you have full health, it gives you power.
+If you have one less health, the power it gives is halfed.

  - The damage you deal to an enemy when you collide is equal to your damage stat plus 100.
 If he is still alive - you the one who gets damaged.